gear-foundation/academy/docs/03-hello-world/hello-world.md

 The `target/wasm32-unknown-unknown/release` directory should contain two Wasm binaries:

-- `hello_world.wasm` is the output Wasm binary built from source files;
+- `hello_world.wasm` - the output Wasm binary built from source files;
-- `hello_world.opt.wasm` is the optimized Wasm aimed to be uploaded to the blockchain.
+- `hello_world.opt.wasm` - the optimized Wasm aimed to be uploaded to the blockchain.

-We've learned how to create a simple smart contract program that responds with a "Hello" message to any incoming message.
+We've learned how to create a simple smart contract program responding with a "Hello" message to any incoming message.

 Let's test our program.